microsoft/VirtualClient/website/docs/overview/faq.md

 2. We need your contribution.
 If you can make improvements into how VirtualClient runs some benchmarks, we would really appreciate your contribution.
 This will enable everyone else around the globe

 ## Why you should (or not) use VirtualClient
+1. VC is so much more than just scripts to automate a workload.
+The expertise that went into automation is more valuable than automation itself.
+We understand there is so much to learn about every workload and every piece of hardware.
+VC is positioned to host the collective wisdom of perf engineers from different fields.
+We studied how to run every benchmark, and the best configurations to use, so that you don't have to spend your time to learn them.
+2. VC has the vision to become the united industrial standard of benchmarking and monitoring systems.
+3.

 ### When VirtualClient is probably not a good fit
 1. You only need one-off testing with a workload you already understand.
 You might have some scripts that doesn't need much maintainces.
-2.
+2. You are fine tuning for an absolutely best score from one particular workload, for benchmarking competitions.
+VirtualClient is designed to measure **general experience** from customers' perspective.

 ## How is VC used at Azure
-1. Quality is top priority for Azure.
-2. Azure uses VC to protect the customer from upadtes that will regress the reliability or performance.
+Quality is top priority for Azure.
+Azure uses VC to protect the customer from updates that will regress the reliability or performance.

 ## Will VC support commercial workloads like SPECcpu, GeekBench?
 Yes, VC plans to support commercial workloads in the future releases.
 VirtualClient needs to establish a model to enable the workload automation, without distributing the workloads themselves.